mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 #### Pointer Events

 Mice aren't the only pointing devices.
-Your user's devices may incorporate multiple forms of input, like mouse, finger touch and pen input.
+Your user's devices may incorporate multiple forms of input, like mouse, finger touch, and pen input.
 Each of these pointers has a different size.
 The [Pointer Events API](/en-US/docs/Web/API/Pointer_events) may come in handy if you need to manage events across devices by normalizing the handling of each one.
 A pointer can be any point of contact on the screen made by a mouse cursor, pen, touch (including multi-touch), or other pointing input device.
-The events for handling generic pointer input look a lot like those for mouse: `pointerdown`, `pointermove`, `pointerup`, `pointerover`, `pointerout`, etc. The [pointerEvent interface](/en-US/docs/Web/API/PointerEvent) provides all the details you may want to capture about the pointer device, including the size, pressure, and angle of the pointer event.
+The events for handling generic pointer input look a lot like those for mouse: `pointerdown`, `pointermove`, `pointerup`, `pointerover`, `pointerout`, etc. The [`PointerEvent` interface](/en-US/docs/Web/API/PointerEvent) provides all the details you may want to capture about the pointer device, including its size, pressure, and angle.

 ### Implement controls